 This website contains a step-by-step introduction to quantitative text analysis using quanteda.
 The chapters cover a brief introduction to the statistical programming language R, how to import text data, basic operations of quanteda, how to construct a corpus, tokens objects, a document-feature matrix, and how to conduct advanced operations.
 The final chapter deals with text scaling (e.g., Wordscores, Wordfish, correspondence analysis) and document classification using Naive Bayes and topic models.

-The six chapters consist of over 30 sections.
+This website consist of over 30 sections.
 If you click on the name of a chapter on the left-hand side of this page, the sections will pop up.
-You can also use the “Search” field in the top-left corner to look up the occurrence of certain terms or R functions covered in the tutorials.
+You can also use the “Search” field in the top-left corner to look up the occurrence of specific terms or R functions covered in the tutorials.

-This website is created for workshops held by the quanteda team and for users who look for a comprehensible step-by-step introduction to text analysis using R. We have also created several additonal useful resources, such as vignettes, replications, a cheatsheet and a comparison to other text analysis packages to get you started.
+This website is created for workshops held by the quanteda team and for users who look for a comprehensible step-by-step introduction to text analysis using R. We have also created several additional useful resources, such as vignettes, replications, a cheatsheet and a comparison to functions in quanteda and other packages for quantitative text analysis.

 Examples in this tutorial are written for quanteda version 3.2.5.
 Please check if you have the same version installed by a command

 You can not only see the R commands but execute them yourself if you download the source code of this website from the Github repository.
 You should unzip the files on your machine and click

 quanteda.tutorials.Rproj to open RStudio.
 Executable R commands are in the

 Contributions in the form of feedback, comments, code, and bug reports are most welcome.
 If you want to change the content of the pages, please edit the

 .Rmarkdown (instead of